 IKEA Center will be built in phases according to the market demand.
-The first phase includes the development of the IKEA store restaurant and a 150,000 square foot office building.
-The other phases include the development of the other office buildings according to market demand.
+The first phase includes the development of the IKEA store.
+The other phases include the development of the office parks and restaurants according to market demand.
 Each development stage is designed to be able to function by itself.